kiranma72/abdm-docs/content/1-basics/Bahmni.md

 - The facility can act as a HIP, i.e. create medical records which can be shared digitally.

-- The facility can act as a HIU, i.e. request and  view patient’s records in the software.
+- The facility can act as a HIU, i.e. request and  view patient’s records with consent.

 ## Bahmni Environment

 The LITE version of Bahmni, (ABDM Compliant) configured for clinics and small hospitals.
 It comes with the CIEL dictionary, and ABDM components.
+To access the hosted instance that is linked with the ABDM sandbox use

 URL: https://dev.lite.mybahmni.in/

-It is usable with the ABDM sandbox.

 The environment is currently available only during India hours (8am-9pm IST daily).
 If you need it up longer for specific demos, please contact bahmni via SLACK.